 Supporting the Smart Specialization Approach in the Silver Economy to Increase Regional Innovation Capacity and Sustainable Growth

-The project’s partners are designing and piloting a Smart Silver Framework as an innovative cooperation model for building an innovation ecosystem able to screen and accelerate the uptake of innovative products and services in the silver economy market.
-By deploying Smart Silver Lab as a governance structure, this framework connects research organisations and business into a unique process for joint co-creation of innovative products and services and facilitates the full engagement and participation of all target groups.
-The virtual collaborative platform – Digital Silver Hub – integrates six regional Smart Silver Labs to support transnational networking as well as learning process and knowledge diffusion between innovation actors and regions.
+The project partners are designing and piloting a Smart Silver Framework as an innovative cooperation model for building an innovation ecosystem able to screen and accelerate the uptake of innovative products and services in the silver economy market.
+By deploying Smart Silver Lab as a governance structure, this framework connects research organizations and business into a unique process for the joint co-creation of innovative products and services and facilitates the full engagement and participation of all target groups.
+The virtual collaborative platform – Digital Silver Hub – integrates six regional Smart Silver Labs to support transnational networking as well as the learning process and knowledge diffusion between innovation actors and regions.

 The partners of the project

 Riihimäki Business Development Co. – Finland

 Klaipėda State University of Applied Sciences – Lithuania

 Center for Assisted Living Technology, Health and Care, Aarhus Municipality – Denmark

 Saint Petersburg National Research University of Information Technology, Mechanics and Optics (ITMO University) – Russia

 Open Joint-Stock Company “Technopark of Saint-Petersburg” – Russia